“It takes courage to grow up and become who you really are". ~ E.E. Cummings

 Not sure?
 Then it's fairly likely that the choices you have made in the past, are the result of unconscious values you have adopted from others.
 Particularly in your childhood and adolescence.

-You maybe playing the role you were expected or learned to play
+Maybe you are playing the role you were expected or learned to play.

 Let’s take a look at what personal values are often confused with.